goldfirere/units/README.md

     for you to build your own set of units and operate with them.
 All modules implicitly depend on this one.

+ -  __`Data.Dimensions.Show`__

+    This module defines a `Show` instance for dimensioned quantities, printing out the number stored along with its canonical dimension.
+This behavior may not be the best for every setting, so it is exported separately.

  -  __`Data.Dimensions.SI`__

     This module exports unit definitions for the [SI][] system of units.